awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-budgets-budget-spend.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Unit`  <a name="cfn-budgets-budget-spend-unit"></a>
-The unit of measurement that is used for the budget forecast, actual spend, or budget threshold, such as dollars or GB\.
+The unit of measurement that is used for the budget forecast, actual spend, or budget threshold, such as USD or GB\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)